Zero-Shot Learning for Requirements Classification: An Exploratory Study: Research Findings

-\faLightbulbO{} In general, simple label configurations with the original class names or with a combination of original and expert curated labels appear to be more effective than, more complex word-embedding generated labels.
+\faLightbulbO{} Label selection has a relevant impact on the performance of ZSL classification.
+In general, simple label configurations with the original class names or with a combination of original and expert-curated labels appear to be more effective than more complex word-embedding generated labels. \end{mdframed} \begin{mdframed} \faLightbulbO{} The above conclusion implies that, when applying ZSL in practice, for a given requirements classification scheme, domain experts can manually select their own labels for the classes, without using word embeddings.
+Furthermore, they can also consider project-specific terms that can better distinguish between classes.
+Preliminary trials to select the best configuration for the problem at hand are also recommended. \end{mdframed} \begin{mdframed} \faLightbulbO{}

+An exception is the binary classification of NFRs, where word-embeddings enable better performance.
+In these cases, more complex label configurations based on word embeddings should be preferred.

 \end{mdframed}